 Avanti Finance is striving to change these outcomes and rebuild livelihoods.
 The tech-powered non-banking financial institution is offering collateral-free loans to micro-entrepreneurs through its fully digital platform.

 I ran a small scrap shop, which completely shut down during the pandemic.
 A grant from Avanti enabled me to buy two pushcarts and revive my scrap business.Mitlesh

 How It Helps

 To help micro-enterprises cover their expenses and continue serving their communities, Avanti offers up to INR 150,000 in working capital for up to 30 months at a highly favorable 11 – 15% per annum interest rate.
-And because transactions are paperless, cashless, and handled entirely online, micro-entrepreneurs can circumvent many of the challenges presented by the ongoing pandemic.
+Transactions are paperless, cashless, and handled entirely online.

 These loans support entrepreneurs in rebuilding their businesses, regaining their economic and social statuses, and ensuring they can continue to support their families and communities.

 So far, thanks to its partnership with Self Employed Women’s Association (SEWA), Samhita, Jai Kisan, and ASA International India Microfinance Limited to identify borrowers, Avanti Finance has helped more than 3,600 entrepreneurs secure credit.
 Access to these business-saving funds has not only helped sustain entrepreneurs and their employees but also boosts local economic growth and helps achieve greater financial inclusion overall.